CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*?PORTAL*_ If applicable, add the new resource version to the license page of the previous versions [how to create/update license pages | https://www.kielipankki.fi/intra/creating-license-pages/]
 # [ ] _*?META*_ Update the META-SHARE record: add relations to previous or parallel versions/variants of the corpus
 # [ ] _*+PORTAL*_ Create or update the resource group page, and make sure the META-SHARE record also contains a link to the resource group page
+# [ ] _*?META*_ If required, create a portal page "shortname: Notes for the user", to inform about found issues in the data.
+Make sure the META-SHARE record also contains a link to the notes' page (in case the information is only one sentence, add it directly to the META-SHARE description).
 # [ ] _*+PORTAL*_ Publish news about the new corpus on the Portal
 # [ ] _*?SUPPORT*_ Inform the depositor/rightholder about the publication
 # [ ] _*?CSC*_ Ask Martin (CSC) to add the data to Kielipankki directory {{/appl/data/kielipankki}} on Puhti if the source data is to be published there